qnods/hugo-bootstrap/README.md

 # hugo-bootstrap

-The boostrap is baed bootstrap 5.3.2
+The boostrap is based on bootstrap 5.3.2